sarashamas/docs-calendar/docs/api/config/js_eventcalendar_calendars_config.md

 - `id` - (required) an ID of the calendar
 - `label` - (required) a text label of the calendar
+- `readonly` - (optional) enables/disables editing and deleting of the current calendar
 - `active` - (required) shows/hides all events of the current calendar
 - `color` - (optional) an object of the calendar styles.
 Here you can specify the following parameters:
     - `background` - (optional) a background color of the events related to the current calendar